ravikumar1302/Adobe-AEM/0 General/1 Intro.md

     - CD (Code Deployment): The process of deploying application code (from developers) to AEM instances.

     - Web Server Functionality: The Dispatcher acts as a web server (typically an Apache HTTP Server with the AEM Dispatcher module).
 Its primary roles are to:
          - Serve static content directly from its cache.
          - Proxy requests for dynamic content to the AEM Publish instances.
-      - Handle URL rewriting, vanity URLs, and other web server-level tasks.
+         - Handle URL re-writing, vanity URLs, and other web server-level tasks.

     - Application Server Functionality: The AEM Pub (Publish) and AEM Author instances inherently provide the application server functionality.
     - AEM is a Java web application.
 It uses an embedded servlet engine (e.g., Jetty) or can deploy on external ones (e.g., Tomcat).